rail-pay/rail/packages/client/README.md

 Executing the admin functions generate transactions and as such require having enough of the native token to pay the gas on the chain you deployed on.
 To get some native token, you can reach out on the [Vault Discord](https://discord.gg/AY7kDBEtkr).
 We can send you some to get started.
 Transactions usually cost a fraction of a cent in Polygon, and Gnosis has historically been especially cheap.

-Adding members using admin functions is not at feature parity with the member function `join`.
-The newly added member will not automatically be granted publish permissions to the streams inside the Vault.
+Adding beneficiaries using admin functions is not at feature parity with the beneficiary function `join`.
+The newly added beneficiary will not automatically be granted publish permissions to the streams inside the Vault.
 This will need to be done manually using the StreamrClient, see `StreamrClient.grantPermissions()`.
-Similarly, after removing a member using the admin function `removeMembers`, the publish permissions will need to be removed in a secondary step using `StreamrClient.revokePermissions()`.
-This is because the member function `join` relies on Vault DAO hosted infrastructure, while the admin functions are completely self-sufficient (in fact, the Vault DAO hosted server uses these very admin functions :).
+Similarly, after removing a beneficiary using the admin function `removeMembers`, the publish permissions will need to be removed in a secondary step using `StreamrClient.revokePermissions()`.
+This is because the beneficiary function `join` relies on Vault DAO hosted infrastructure, while the admin functions are completely self-sufficient (in fact, the Vault DAO hosted server uses these very admin functions :).

-Adding members (joinPart agent only, [read here more about the roles](https://docs.rail.dev/main-concepts/roles-and-responsibilities/joinpart-agents)):
+Adding beneficiaries (joinPart agent only, [read here more about the roles](https://docs.rail.dev/main-concepts/roles-and-responsibilities/joinpart-agents)):
 ```js
 const receipt = await vault.addMembers([
     '0x11111...',